The John Marshall Law School

 Professor Mundy joined the faculty in 2012.
 He teaches Evidence and Lawyering Skills.

-Midwest Clinical Conference, "The Quality of Mercy is Not Strained: Using Storytelling to Help Clinical Students Connect with Clients and Courts," University of Wisconsin Law School (Nov.
-2011)
+Speaker: Midwest Clinical Conference, "The Quality of Mercy is Not Strained: Using Storytelling to Help Clinical Students Connect with Clients and Courts," University of Wisconsin Law School (November 2011)

-Symposium, "The Influence of Social Media on Highly Publicized Criminal Trials," Nova Southeastern University (Oct.
-2011)
+Speaker: Symposium, "The Influence of Social Media on Highly Publicized Criminal Trials," Nova Southeastern University (October 2011)

-Capital Area Legal Writing Conference, "Rhymes & Reason: How TLC, Tube Tops & Teenage Babysitters Can Help Teach Legal Analysis," George Washington University Law School (Feb.
-2011)
+Speaker: Capital Area Legal Writing Conference, "Rhymes & Reason: How TLC, Tube Tops & Teenage Babysitters Can Help Teach Legal Analysis," George Washington University Law School (February 2011)

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.